🔧 Engine Focus

 Understanding the most common engine sizes helps when shopping for imports:

-- 3.0L+: Luxury and performance cars, significant VRT implications
+• 3.0L+: Luxury and performance cars, with the highest VRT bills

 Engine Size vs CO2 Relationship